SGCCAbuja/sgcc-songs/README.md

 4. Open [`http://localhost:3000`](http://localhost:3000) with your browser to see the result.

 5. All good!
-You can start modifying any page and the app will auto-update.
+You can start modifying any page, and the app will auto-update.

 ## Contributors Guide